Dehydrate celery and save it from the fridge monster that makes everything mold! Bonus uses - celery powder and celery salt from these easy steps!

 1. Separate ribs

-PRO TIP: Destringing the celery might create a better finished texture for you.
-Just use a vegetable peeler to lightly peel the outside of the stalk.
+PRO TIP: Destringing the celery might create a better-finished texture for you.
+Just use a vegetable peeler to peel the outside of the stalk lightly.

 2. Clean Celery

 - Celery collects a lot of dirt and other debris in the stalks.
 I separate all of the ribs to soak and wash.
-Others choose to cut the celery first, and then wash what they'll use, and compost out the rest.
+Others cut the celery first, wash what they’ll use, and compost out the rest.
 Use a wet rag to wipe off particularly dirty stalks.

 - Allow to dry on a tea towel.